openclimatefix/nowcasting_forecast/README.md

 `dataloader.py` is used to load the batched data in an efficient way.
 This is current a stripped down version of this [dataloader](https://github.com/openclimatefix/nowcasting_dataloader).

 The `config` directory contains configurations that are used to load different data sources.
-The configuration is by `batch.py` to convert large amounts of data into batched data, which is then ready for ML models.
+The configuration is used by `batch.py` to convert large amounts of data into batched data, which is then ready for ML models.

 The `database` directory contains database models and functions to interact with the database.
 See [below](#data-model) for more information